ramirza1/Rehan-Mirza/_pages/phd-guidance.md

 - Read their recent work extensively
 - Understand where their research is heading
 - Check their websites for communication preferences, as some explicitly mention if they prefer not to be contacted

+**Doing a 'literature review' of prospective faculty:** Read 3-5 papers from each faculty member you want to work with.
+This helps you precisely communicate research fit in outreach emails and your statement of purpose, while improving your understanding of the field.
+It’s an extensive amount of work, but I’d say it’s worth it – it gives you ample material to communicate research fit, puts you in the habit of reading research, and can improve your understanding of the field.

+**Speaking to current students:** Contact current students in programs you're interested in.
+Students are more likely to respond than faculty and provide more candid responses.
+They can tell you which faculty would be good research and personality fits, and who's taking students in the upcoming cycle.
+I’ve found the PhD student community to be exceptionally supportive and helpful!

 ### Basic structure of a cold approach to faculty {#basic-structure-of-a-cold-approach-to-faculty}